Canon 500D vs Sony A7 III

 Body comparison: Canon 500D vs Sony A7 III

 The physical size and weight of the Canon 500D and the Sony A7 III are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 500D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 III is somewhat smaller (4 percent) than the Canon 500D.
 However, the A7 III is markedly heavier (25 percent) than the 500D.
 It is noteworthy in this context that the A7 III is splash and dust-proof, while the 500D does not feature any corresponding weather-sealing.